Eshku/Indirect/README.md

 #### Inspecting Entities

-To inspect an entity's state from the developer console, use `ecs.viewEntity(entityID)`.
-This returns a plain object containing a snapshot of the entity's data.
+To inspect an entity's state from developer console, use `ecs.viewEntity(entityID)`.
+This returns a plain object containing a snapshot of entity's data.

 #### Immediate-Mode Commands